 Go through recipes together and make your grocery list.

-There are even apps and websites to help with this… perfect for your tech savvy teens.
+There are even meal-planning apps and websites to help with this… perfect for your tech-savvy teens.

-The only thing left to do now is decide who does the grocery shopping for the week (maybe it’s both of you!)… and which day you’re going to actually do the meal prepping.
+The only thing left to do now is deciding who does the grocery shopping for the week (maybe it’s both of you!)… and which day you’re going to actually do the meal prepping.

 The beautiful thing about meal prepping is that it’s meant to fit into your schedule.
 If, for example, you pick Sunday as your prep day… you can prepare yourselves seven delicious meals to either refrigerate or freeze, for whichever night of the week you choose.